schulera/cary-enviro-monitoring/README.md

 ### Description
 This project analyzes meteorological data, primarily average, minimum and maximum temperature data, collected by the Environmental Monitoring Program at Cary Institute.

-The 2,000 acre property at the Cary Institute of Ecosystem Studies is used for research, education, and public access.
-The grounds, waterways, trails and roads need to be safe and accessible for all uses.
-Warming temperatures and changing seasons impact all uses of this property.
+This project explores changing temperatures and seasonal patterns at the Cary Institute.
+Who cares?
+- Property managers and operations crews, when planning work on trails, roads, bridges, buildings and other infrastructure
+- Researchers, students, and visitors, when siting field locations and timing their work
+- Educators and naturalists, who plan and coordinate outdoor programs

+### Key Findings of this project
+- Simple statistical extrapolation of 38 years of temperature data at Cary shows that temperatures are likely to rise ~.03° per year
+- Month-to-month differences in warming rate are suggestive but not statistically strong

-### Data Collection
+### Data and Data Collection
-Meteorological and solar radiation data are collected using a Campbell Scientific, Inc. datalogger (21X 1M 1987-14 September 1993, 21XL 14 September 1993- 12 October 1999, 23X 12 Oct.
+Daily average, minimum, and maximum temperatures (° C), 1988-2025, collected at the Cary Institute weather station.
+These meteorological data are collected using a Campbell Scientific, Inc. datalogger (21X 1M 1987-14 September 1993, 21XL 14 September 1993- 12 October 1999, 23X 12 Oct.
 1999-December 2011, CR3000 Dec.
 2011-present).
-January 2024 – December 2025 temperature data from US CRN Millbrook site.

 ### Period
 1 January 1988 - 31 December 2025